Louisiana Drops Heartbreaker To No. 15 Texas State, 6-4 - NewsBreak

 Kyle DeBarge's two-out, double down the left-field line in the fourth inning scored Tyler Robertson to cut the deficit to 3-2 before Kimple and Roccaforte belted solo home runs in the fifth chase Texas State starter Levi Wells and give Louisiana a 4-3 lead.

-The Bobcats rallied in the eighth after Shuffield led off with a single off Schultz, who pitched 7.0 innings with five strikeouts.
-Dylan Theut got Jose Gonzalez to ground out and allowing Shuffield to advance to second before moving to third on Jake Hammond’s errant pickoff throw.
+The Bobcats rallied in the eighth after Shuffield led off with a single-off Schultz, who pitched 7.0 innings with five strikeouts.
+Dylan Theut got Jose Gonzalez to ground out and allowed Shuffield to advance to second before moving to third on Jake Hammond's errant pickoff throw.

 Thompson then tied the game at 4-4 when his sacrifice fly to center scored Shuffield before a walk to Wesley Faison and Wuthrich's homer put Texas State ahead for good.